Regional REIT (LON:RGL) Announces Earnings Results

-Regional REIT (LON:RGL – Get Free Report) released its quarterly earnings data on Tuesday.
-The company reported GBX (33.50) (($0.43)) EPS for the quarter, Digital Look Earnings reports.
-Regional REIT had a negative net margin of 89.90% and a negative return on equity of 28.79%.
+Regional REIT (LON:RGL – Get Free Report) posted its quarterly earnings results on Tuesday.
+The company reported GBX (33.50) (($0.43)) earnings per share for the quarter, Digital Look Earnings reports.
+Regional REIT had a negative return on equity of 28.79% and a negative net margin of 89.90%.

-Separately, Shore Capital reissued a “house stock” rating on shares of Regional REIT in a report on Tuesday.
+Separately, Shore Capital restated a “house stock” rating on shares of Regional REIT in a research note on Tuesday.

 Regional REIT Company Profile